OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/index.md

 # The OneBusAway RESTful API

-## Introduction

 OneBusAway provides a RESTful (REpresentational State Transfer) API that allows you access to the same information that powers the OneBusAway website and mobile tools.
 You can use the api to write cool new apps of your own.

 ## Release Notes